IHE/ITI.DSGj/README.md

 The [IHE Technical Framework General Introduction](https://profiles.ihe.net/GeneralIntro/) is shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to this document where appropriate.

 ## 9 Copyright Licenses
 IHE technical documents refer to, and make use of, a number of standards developed and published by several standards development organizations.
-Please refer to the IHE Technical Frameworks General Introduction, Section 9 - [Copyright Licenses](https://profiles.ihe.net/GeneralIntro/ch-9.html) for copyright license information for frequently referenced base standards.
+Please refer to the IHE Technical Frameworks General Introduction, [Section 9 - Copyright Licenses](https://profiles.ihe.net/GeneralIntro/ch-9.html) for copyright license information for frequently referenced base standards.
 Information pertaining to the use of IHE International copyrighted materials is also available there.

 ## 10 Trademark
 IHE® and the IHE logo are trademarks of the Healthcare Information Management Systems Society in the United States and trademarks of IHE Europe in the European Community.
-Please refer to the IHE Technical Frameworks General Introduction, Section 10 - [Trademark] (https://profiles.ihe.net/GeneralIntro/ch-10.html) for information on their use.
+Please refer to the IHE Technical Frameworks General Introduction, [Section 10 - Trademark](https://profiles.ihe.net/GeneralIntro/ch-10.html) for information on their use.

 # IHE Technical Frameworks General Introduction Appendices
 The [IHE Technical Framework General Introduction Appendices](https://profiles.ihe.net/GeneralIntro/) are components shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to these documents where appropriate.

 | **Editor: Please update the following appendices to the General Introduction as indicated below.
-Note that these are not appendices to this domain's Technical Framework but rather, they are appendices to the IHE Technical Frameworks General Introduction located [here] (https://profiles.ihe.net/GeneralIntro/index.html.)**
+Note that these are not appendices to this domain's Technical Framework but rather, they are appendices to the IHE Technical Frameworks General Introduction located [here](https://profiles.ihe.net/GeneralIntro/index.html).**
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-## IHE Technical Framework General Introduction Appendix A: Actors
+## Appendix A - Actors

 | **Editor: Please add the following new or modified actors to the [IHE Technical Frameworks General Introduction Appendix A](https://profiles.ihe.net/GeneralIntro/ch-A.html):** |
 |-----------------------------------------------------------------------------------------------------------------------------|

+&nbsp;

 | New or Modified Actor Name                                   | Definition                                                                          |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------|
 | No new actors          |                                                              |

+&nbsp;

-## IHE Technical Framework General Introduction Appendix B: Transactions
+## Appendix B - Transactions

 | **Editor: Please add the following new or modified transactions to the [IHE Technical Frameworks General Introduction Appendix B](https://profiles.ihe.net/GeneralIntro/ch-B.html):** |
 |-----------------------------------------------------------------------------------------------------------------------------|

+&nbsp;

 |New or Modified Transaction Name and Number                                   | Definition                                                          |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------|
 | No new transactions                           |                                                                                                    |

+&nbsp;

-## IHE Technical Framework General Introduction Appendix D: Glossary
+## Appendix D - Glossary

 | **Editor: Please add the following new or modified terms to the [IHE Technical Frameworks General Introduction Appendix D](https://profiles.ihe.net/GeneralIntro/ch-D.html):** |
 |-----------------------------------------------------------------------------------------------------------------------------|